nixworks/public/news/2013/07/12/README.md

 The Government has passed legislation for the first time allowing for abortion in limited circumstances.

 ### [Two people are killed and one person is wounded during a shooting in the South of Market neighborhood of San Francisco, California, United States.
 A suspect is in custody. ](/news/2013/07/12/two-people-are-killed-and-one-person-is-wounded-during-a-shooting-in-the-south-of-market-neighborhood-of-san-francisco-california-united-s.md)
 Two women were killed and a man was injured Friday at a South of Market jewelry store, with the blood-soaked suspect emptying his revolver at police officers before surrendering, San Francisco police said.
-After talking to people in the five-story Gift Center and Jewelry Mart at 888 Brannan St. at Eighth Street, police concluded that &quot;this was not the first time (the suspect) had been seen in the building,&quot; the chief said.
-Esther Ishag, who works in the family-owned Design Jewelers, said she first heard of the shooting when a man passed her store and told them there was a man with a gun in the building.
-Shoppers have to have invitations from a shop owner because they need passes to get into the building.
-Besides the revolver, police also recovered a folding knife.
-Inside the jewelry mart, police found the bodies of two women inside the Victoga jewelry store in the basement, one of more than 100 small shops in the building.
-Hundreds of people in nearby stores and buildings, including the REI store and Zynga headquarters, were ordered to shelter in place while officers conducted their search of the building.
+After talking to people in the five-story Gift Center and Jewelry Mart at 888 Brannan St. at E...

 ### [Romanian Transport minister Relu Fenechiu is sentenced to 5 years imprisonment for complicity in abuse of power but the decision is not final. ](/news/2013/07/12/romanian-transport-minister-relu-fenechiu-is-sentenced-to-5-years-imprisonment-for-complicity-in-abuse-of-power-but-the-decision-is-not-fina.md)
 _Context: Relu Fenechiu, Romanian Transport minister_